 Related professional experiences

 Before immigrating to the United States almost 30 years ago, Luisiana Meléndez, PhD, grew up, attended college, and taught kindergarten in the Dominican Republic.
-Today, she feels part of the cultures of two very different countries and is influenced by her own experiences to understand how aspects of culture, from language to family childrearing customs, impact children’s growth and development, particularly in the early years.
+Thus, Dr. Melendez feels part of the cultures of two very different countries and believes this has influenced her professional interest in understanding how aspects of culture, from language to family childrearing customs, impact children’s development and learning, particularly in the early years.

-A faculty member at Erikson since 2007, she has a passion for ensuring educators are prepared to work with children and families in an increasingly diverse environment.
-In her classes on the Erikson campus and online, she provides a rigorous academic curriculum as well as opportunities for students to reflect on their own cultural backgrounds.
-Students’ personal experiences help shape the discussions, while lessons are frequently informed by her work in the field.
+A faculty member at Erikson since 2007, Dr. Melendez is passionate about ensuring practitioners are prepared to work with increasingly diverse children and families.
+In her classes on the Erikson campus and online, she provides a rigorous academic curriculum that encourages students to reflect on how their own cultural backgrounds and experiences potentially impact their work with children and families.
+Thus, students’ personal experiences help shape the discussions of course topics, while lessons are frequently informed by Dr. Meléndez's work in the field.

 “When I was a kindergarten teacher, I knew I wanted to contribute to the development of other early childhood educators,” she says.
 “Today, through teaching and advising Erikson students, it’s my job to support their preparation and professional development by promoting an understanding of how their positionality, and that of the children and families they work with, in turn impacts their professional practice, the children’s development and learning, and the preferred childrearing practices of their caregivers.”